stephbuon/stephbuon.github.io/docs/_posts/2018-10-31-course-materials-text-mining-as-historical-method.markdown

 ### Course Overview

-Week 1 provides an introduction to using JupyterLab and
+Week 1 provides an introduction to using JupyterLab and working on Southern Methodist University's mainframe computer.
+It also (ENTER).

+Week 2 covers some basic programming concepts in Python such as (ENTER)

  on our mainframe computer.